 Know Your Limits.
 Some of the saunas are intense.
 Don’t stay until you have to be dragged out; pay attention to what your body is feeling.
 The same goes for hot tubs.
 One is always scalding, one is more temperate, both will leave you raw and raisin’d if you don’t know when to call it quits.

 Thou Shalt Scrub.
 The oil scrub massage is not necessary, but is definitely a highlight.
-It’s the most thorough rub down you’ve never imagined, and well worth an the occasional wince (especially once you see how much dead skin is no longer on your person).
+It’s the most thorough rub down you’ve never imagined, and well worth the occasional wince (especially once you see how much dead skin is no longer on your person).
 Yes, it’s a touch invasive, but in the best way possible that will leave you fully tension-free and with with silky skin that could put a baby’s to shame.

 Keep the peace.There’s a vibe, respect it.
 People of all ages come to the Korean spa to relax — hard.
 While there’s definitely a social element to the experience, it’s not a party.
 Silence is golden.
 Come with friends, detox together, but keep chatter to a quiet minimum.
-Maybe that means bringing a book, or developing a system of hand signals (telepathy might also be useful, but isn’t a requirement).
+Maybe that means bringing a book, or developing a system of hand signals for emergency communication (telepathy might also be useful, but isn’t a requirement).

 Toss The Tech.
 Keep your phone in your locker because A. it’s kinda creepy to have it when everyone is nakie, B. you don’t want it near water and high temps anyways, and C. why not take the opportunity to simply be where you are?
 You have everything you need.
 Settle into the comfort of knowing you could grab it if the urge to selfie is just too strong, but ask yourself: do you really need another?